 Actually, 70% of shoppers would shop at a competitor rather than waiting for any length of time for out of stock items.
 So in order to avoid these unpleasant consequences for your e-commerce, we will share with you some tips on how to prevent stockouts from happening.

-But before we do, let’s take a look and understand what are the causes behind stockouts.
+1. Understand what are the causes behind stockouts.

 Inaccuracies are pretty common when you’re dealing with inventory.
 With all the different product flows going in and out of your warehouse, it is easy to make mistakes and thus have variances between your real inventory and the numbers you have on paper.